-This course is a college-level survey of United States history from Pre-Columbian civilizations to the present.
-Students completing this course receive 6 hours of college credit for U.S. History I & II.
+This course is a college-level survey of United States history from Pre-Columbian civilizations to Reconstruction.
+Students completing this course and Survey II will receive 6 hours of college credit for U.S. History I & II.
 The class format and exams are similar to college classes, focused more on analysis and interpretation.
 In lieu of a traditional research paper, students will engage in playing "Reacting to the Past" games to teach research, writing, and speaking skills through immersive role playing experiences.
 This class satisfies the U.S. History & Geography Credit.
 This is a Fall semester class.

-SURVEY OF AMERICAN HISTORY II DUAL ENROLLMENT

-Course # G04H49 1 Credit: 12th
+MODERN UNITED STATES HISTORY II DUAL ENROLLMENT - Course # G04H49 1 Credit: 12th